AlexandraEL9/MS1-dock9bar/README.md

 #### Imagery
 -   The large, background hero image of a neon bar sign is striking and catch the user's attention, providing immediate impact.
 It also has a modern aesthetic and makes the context of the site clear straight away.
+- Each review has an image of the reviewer from their socila media adding trust that these are real reviews from real people.
+- A selection of appealing images were chosen for the menu cards showing delicious looking food that would be appealing to potential customers.

 * ### Wireframes